Bojan Trkulja

-Bojan Trkulja (Бојан Tpкуља; born 20 February 1982) is a Bosnian professional football manager and former player who is the manager of First League of RS club Zvijezda 09.
+Bojan Trkulja (Бојан Tpкуља; born 20 February 1982) is a Bosnian professional football manager and former player who is currently an assistant manager at Qatar Stars League 2 club Al Kharaitiyat.

 Playing career

 Trkulja was born in Jajce, SR Bosnia and Herzegovina, then part of SFR Yugoslavia.
 In July 2002, he moved from First League of FR Yugoslavia club Obilić to Bosnian Premier League club Glasinac.

 Trkulja also played for Kazakhstan Premier League clubs Atyrau and Kairat among others.

 Managerial career

 On 27 March 2024, Trkulja was appointed manager of relegation threatened Bosnian Premier League side Zvijezda 09.
 Without a substantial number of games left to play, Zvijezda was relegated from the Bosnian Premier League following a 2–2 home draw against Igman Konjic on 4 May 2024.